preendata/preen/docs/documentation/integrations/databases/mongodb.md

+---
+description: how to configure hypha to connect to MongoDB databases.
+---

 # MongoDB

 Hypha can connect to MongoDB databases.
 Our current implementation uses the Go [mongo](https://pkg.go.dev/go.mongodb.org/mongo-driver/mongo) library to connect to databases.